EXPLAINER: Why Istanbul blast has political implications

 The Turkish government has repeatedly told the world that the Kurdish militants are security threats and Sunday’s attack could strengthen its hand.

 Relations with Washington have been tense and continued American support for the Syrian Kurdish fighters is among the top reasons.
 Ankara has argued that weapons provided to the YPG by U.S. and some European countries would be turned on Turkish soil.
-On Monday, Interior Minister Suleyman Soylu snubbed a U.S. message of condolence.
+On Monday, Interior Minister Suleyman Soylu snubbed a U.S. message of condolence for Sunday’s attack.

 Turkey has also held up Sweden’s and Finland’s NATO membership bids for their perceived leniency towards the Kurdish groups.
 After Erdogan accused the two Nordic countries of turning a blind eye to terrorism, the three countries signed a joint memorandum in June where Sweden and Finland said they “confirm” the PKK is a terror organization and promised “to not provide support” to the YPG.
 They also lifted an arms embargo on Turkey that was imposed following the 2019 Syria operation against the YPG, while stating they’d address Turkey’s extradition requests for people Turkey deems terrorists.

 Sunday’s attacks could renew Turkish threats of a military operation into Syria that would need a tacit green light from the U.S. and Russia.
-Turkish police said the suspect confessed to having received the go-ahead for the bombing from Kobani in north Syria where the YPG is based.
+Turkish police said the suspect confessed to having received the go-ahead for the bombing from Kobani in northern Syria where the YPG is based.

 The YPG said in a statement that Erdogan was trying to gather international support for his plans to launch a new incursion into northern Syria before next year’s elections.